lfedgeai/AegisEdgeAI/README.md

-# OpenTelemetry Microservice Architecture with TPM2 Security
+# OpenTelemetry Microservice Architecture with TPM Security

-A production-ready microservice architecture that implements secure metrics collection using OpenTelemetry, TPM2 hardware security for the agent, and public key verification for the collector.
+A production-ready microservice architecture that implements secure metrics collection using OpenTelemetry, TPM hardware security for the agent, and public key verification for the collector.
 This system provides end-to-end hardware-backed cryptographically verifiable security and trust with proof of residency and proof of geofencing for telemetry data collection.
 Designed specifically for edge computing environments, it offers zero-trust security through tamper-resistant signatures, scalable TPM resident cryptography, and built-in geographic compliance for distributed edge deployments.